Esri/jsapi-resources/component-samples/map-components/samples/vue/README.md

 ***Note:*** The sample demonstrates the recommended pattern for loading ArcGIS Map Components by individually loading each component using the pure ESM approach.

 ### Loading All Components
-To lazy load the components as needed, use the following approach:
+To register all the components once, use the following approach:

 ```
 // Replace the component imports in main.js